 No visit to Puglia is complete without a trip to one of the many wineries. to taste and to buy, both for drinking during the holiday and to take home.
 It’s always wise to visit a winery early in your holiday so that you have the best wine at the best prices available during your visit.
 A great way to discover all about Puglia wines and to taste a good selection is to take a wine tour, something that is great to do any time of the year.
 No surprise then that on our third day we took our guests to one of the wineries we regularly visit, where we received a warm welcome, for a little wine shopping.
 No need for tastings this time as we all know what we like.

 It was all hands on deck in our Puglia kitchen mid-week.
 We had invited Italian and ex-pat friends to join us and our visitors for lunch at our house.
 As we were 18 in total we were praying for good weather as we really needed to be able to eat outside.
-Our home, which is also one of our Puglia Holiday Villas, Casa Mare, has some great alfresco eating areas and will seat 18 in relative comfort.
+Our home, which also offers Puglia Villa Holidays, Casa Mare, has some great alfresco eating areas and will seat 18 in relative comfort.
 Luckily the gods were with us, it was mild and sunny.

 With so many people to feed I was thankful for Vivia and Elly’s help.
 The day before we had taken a short trip into our local town of Torchiarolo for essential supplies and of course coffee sitting outside in the sunshine.
 The locals have somewhat got used to us crazy ex-pats and our friends and visitors.
 Now when they see us in shorts and t-shirts in November they generally just shrug and can be heard saying something that includes the word “pazzo” (mad).
 That didn’t stop one elderly lady telling Vivia off for wearing shorts and suggesting she go home and sit close to the fire to warm up!
 She probably would have had a heart attack if she had known that Vivia and Simon had been swimming in the sea just that morning.